hfournier/intratela-netlify-cms/src/posts/my-first-post.md

 ---
-title: This is my first post
+title: This is my very first post
 description: Capitalize on low hanging fruit to identify a ballpark value added activity to beta test.
 Override the digital divide with additional clickthroughs from DevOps.
-author: Surjith S M
+author: Henri Fournier
-date: 2020-09-01
+date: 2021-05-30
 tags:
   - left
   - center